 The $25 micro computer has acquired a cult status.
 This is why when I wrote that Raspberry Pi sucks, I faced harsh reactions from the Raspberry Pi fans.
 If you have just bought a Raspberry Pi, then you are lucky to get the free RAM upgrade on it.
-Now when you have your Raspberry Pi in hands, lets see how to install an OS on it in easy way using graphical interface.
+Now when you have your Raspberry Pi in hands, lets see how to install Raspbian OS on a SD Card in Ubuntu. on it in easy way using graphical interface.
 The experts can use the terminal method to install it, but assuming you are a beginner it would be better to use GUI.
 Before going any further, just make sure that you have all the things needed to make your Raspberry Pi work.

 Step 1: Download the ISO file of Raspbian OS: